Cabinet Refinishing Best Practices Part 2: Advanced Techniques for a Flawless Finish

 1. Deglossing and Adhesion Testing

 Before any sanding, we test the existing finish for adhesion.
 Apply a small amount of denatured alcohol; if the finish softens, it’s a varnish that needs chemical stripping.
 If it beads, it’s a conversion varnish that requires aggressive sanding.
 A 2024 survey by the Painting and Decorating Contractors of America (PDCA) found that 67% of refinishing failures stem from poor adhesion due to inadequate deglossing.
+Using a liquid deglosser alone is risky; I always recommend a light scuff sand after chemical deglossing to ensure mechanical bonding.

 2. Grain Filling for a Smooth Surface